LCOGT/tom-demo/README.md

 Register with a username with the demonstration TOM to see the full suite of features.

+(Note: Observation submission has been deactivated, see [the docs](https://tom-toolkit.readthedocs.io/en/stable/api/tom_observations/facilities.html) for informaiton on how to configure facilities in your own TOM.)

 # Building your own TOM
 If you are interested in implementing your own TOM using the TOM Toolkit, you may also be interested in the following:
 * [TOM Toolkit Documentation](https://tom-toolkit.readthedocs.io/)